 Task Force on Equity, Diversity, Inclusion and Accessibility

 The details outlining the Task Force are below.
 A call was put out to NASPSPA members in Summer 2020 to apply to be a part of the Task Force.
 We sincerely appreciate everyone who applied to serve.
-The members serving on the Task Force this year are:
+The members serving on the Task Force were:

 Name Affiliation